 About the Artist(s)

-Bruce Quek (b.
-1986, Singapore) is an interdisciplinary artist well-versed in installation art, sound art as well as photography.
-Having received a Diploma in Fine Arts (Sculpture) from LASALLE-SIA in 2006, Bruce went beyond the conventions of traditional mediums to work on installation and performance pieces from as early as 2004 at 37 In The Bar to 2008 where he exhibited solo at Post-Museum and finally to 2010 where he participated in a group exhibition, B.E.A.U.T.Y Show in Copenhagen, Denmark.
-His experiences range from collaborating on a music project with Shazanah Hassan to working as both photographer and videographer for The Artist’s Village and AHPY.
+Bruce Quek (b.1986) is an interdisciplinary artist, well-versed in installation art, sound art as well as photography.
+Having received a Diploma in Fine Arts (Sculpture) from LASALLE SIA in 2006, Bruce went beyond conventions of traditional mediums to work on the installation and performance pieces from as early as 2004 at 37 in The Bar to 2008 where he exhibited solo at Post museum, and finally in group exhibition, B.E.A.U.T.Y Show in Copenhagen, Denmark.
+His experiences range from collaborating on a music project with Shazanah Hassan to working as both a photographer and videographer for The Artists’ Village and AHPY.

-The diversity of his mediums belie the various concerns of his work, which include; the distribution and dissemination of information, as well as other conceptual investigations, which range from critiques of artistic infrastructure to studies of various pathologies and emergences.
-One of his interests in the representation and speculation of koan- a concept of Zen Buddhism- beyond its forms of a story but at a given place and time in one’s life.
+The diversity of his mediums belie the various concerns of his work, which includes; the distribution and dissemination of information, as well as other conceptual investigations, which range from critiques of artistic infrastructure to studies of various pathologies and emergences.
+One of his interests is in the representation and speculation of koan - a concept of Zen buddhism - beyond form of a story but at a given place and time in one’s life.